Factbox: Reactions to death of PLO Secretary General Saeb Erekat

-RAMALLAH, West Bank (Reuters) - Tributes poured in from both sides of the Israeli-Palestinian conflict and from around the world after the death of Saeb Erekat, the chief Palestinian negotiator who died in Jerusalem on Tuesday after contracting COVID-19.
+RAMALLAH, West Bank (Reuters) - Tributes came from both sides of the Israeli-Palestinian conflict and from around the world after the death of Saeb Erekat, the chief Palestinian negotiator who died in Jerusalem on Tuesday after contracting COVID-19.

 - Palestinian President Mahmoud Abbas: